 “This is a pretty big concern,” said Michael Langemeier, an agricultural economics professor at Purdue University.
 “If that group is aging, farmers are going to have more problems finding workers.
 Their bottom lines will be under pressure.”

 The issue mainly impacts fruit and vegetable growers and dairy farmers — operations that require human labor to pick ripe produce and milk cows.
 Commodity crop growers require far fewer hands, as they can use machines to plant, tend and harvest their crops.

-National farming organizations, such as the American Farm Bureau Federation, warn that unless something is done to address the impending labor shortage, produce and dairy farms across the country will struggle to stay in business.
+National farming organizations like the American Farm Bureau Federation warn that unless something is done to address the impending labor shortage, produce and dairy farms across the country will struggle to stay in business.
 As these farms cease operating, the United States instead will import produce, mostly from Mexico and other Latin American countries.